- Black holes - no place left to hide!

 Features for the next regular EVN and e-EVN sessions

-* The antenna in Noto is under maintenance and it is expected to be available for EVN observations from Session 2, 2012.
+* The antenna at Torun now has a K-Band receiver with SEFD values of 500Jy or better.
+It is expected to be available for EVN observations from Session 1, 2013.

 * Please consult http://www.evlbi.org/evlbi/e-vlbi_status.html and the EVN User Guide for updates on the current EVN and e-EVN array; availability of different stations per observing band and for the dates of the e-EVN observing sessions.

 Most proposals request 12-48hrs observing time.
 The EVN Program Committee (PC) also encourages larger projects (>48 hrs); these will be subject to more detailed scrutiny, and the EVN PC may, in some cases, attach conditions on the release of the data.

 How to submit